AnKosteck/ansible-cluster/playbooks/README.md

 There are 2 playbooks for the frontend since a complete frontend will take way longer, mostly due to [cobbler_server](cobbler_server.yml).
 After *frontend.yml* all core functionalities are configured and set up.
 Missing although are the *Cobbler* bits, so another playbook for **cobbler**_**server** is included.
 The reason for **cobbler server** not being included in the basic *frontend.yml* is that the mirroring or syncing of official repositories may take really long.

 ### clustersetup.yml
-Here all steps are included, starting with the *nfs server* setup and finishing of with software.
+Here are all steps included, starting with the *nfs server* setup and finishing off with *software*.
 This playbook requires an almost completely configured frontend and already provisioned nodes.
-The prerequired roles are [frontend.yml](frontend.yml) and [cobbler_server](cobbler_server) or alternatively just [frontend_complete.yml](frontend_complete.yml).
+The prerequired roles are [frontend.yml](frontend.yml) and [cobbler_server](cobbler_server.yml) or alternatively just [frontend_complete.yml](frontend_complete.yml).

 ## Other playbooks
 ### reinstall_nodes.yml